 When faced with this issue, you should take a close look at your DNS Server.
 The reason for this error is there is not a reverse Lookup Zone configured on the server or the reverse zone is crashed or does not have the right information.
 In this article, I will show you how to fix “Nslookup unknown: Fix cannot find non-existent domain”.
 Kindly refer to the following related guides: How to setup a cache-only DNS server, how to locate and edit the hosts file on Windows, how to install RSAT tools: DNS manager console missing from RSAT tools on Windows 10, and how to setup SPF and TXT Records in AWS.

 In my case, I had a new connection because I changed my internet service provider, This made the records in DNS to be different from the new IP address assigned.

 This is the sole reason why you are advised to configure a static address for your DNS server that will never change, or else you risk having DNS resolution errors.

 Please see the following interesting articles: How to add and verify a custom domain name to Azure Active Directory.
 Active Directory: How to Setup a Domain Controller, and how to locate and edit the host file on macOS.
 Also, see How to know when an IP or domain has been blacklisted.

-As you can see below, the DNS records are populated with the wrong IP parameters of my old network.
-We have to manually enter the right IPs' to have this issue corrected.
+The DNS records are populated with the wrong IP parameters of my old network as shown below.
+We have to manually enter the right IPs’ to have this issue corrected.